atomisthq/docs/docs/reference-docs/rug/extensions/rug-extension-project.md

 #### Operation: `name`

 Return the name of the project.
-If it's in GitHub, it will be the repo name.If it's on the local filesystem it will be the directory name
+If it's in GitHub, it will be the repo name.
+If it's on the local filesystem it will be the directory name

 ##### Parameters